-White House makes broad deregulatory push
+White House deregulation push clears out hundreds of proposed rules

 Trump has vowed a sweeping cut in U.S. regulations and previously ordered agencies to repeal two rules for every new one adopted.

-Trump directed every federal agency to establish a task force to ensure each has a team to research all regulations and take aim at those deemed burdensome to the U.S. economy.
-They must designate regulatory reform officers within 60 days and then report on the progress within 90 days.
+"Six months into the administration, the only accomplishments the president has had is to rollback, delay, and rescind science-based safeguards," said Yogin Kothari of the Union of Concerned Scientists.
+“Today’s release of the regulatory agenda confirms just as much.
+It continues to perpetuate a false narrative that regulations only have costs and no benefits.”

-The effort is part of a Republican push to undo many of the actions of former President Barack Obama.
+The regulatory agenda calls for the U.S. Labor Department to rescind an Obama-era rule that prohibits restaurants and bars from forcing servers to share their tips with untipped employees such as cooks and dishwashers.
+That 2011 tip-pooling regulation is also the subject of a legal challenge by the National Restaurant Association, which has asked the U.S. Supreme Court to review the rule.

-Reporting by David Shepardson; Editing by Chris Sanders and Nick Zieminski
+Reporting by David Shepardson, Valerie Volcovici and Robert Iafolla in Washington; Editing by Chris Sanders and Nick Zieminski